Learning Outcomes

 Key Term: listed building consent

-Listed building consent is required for works that affect the character of a listed building, in addition to any planning permission.
+Listed building consent is required for works that affect the character of a listed building, internally or externally, in addition to any planning permission.
+Unauthorised works to a listed building are a criminal offence, and there is no standard limitation period for enforcement.

 Consequences for Property Transactions